KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ```
 hostnamectl hostname <hostname>
 ```
 ## I need a different version of Java

 If its for Minecraft modding then install the [Prism Launcher](https://flathub.org/apps/org.prismlauncher.PrismLauncher) since this would not affect your host Java installation.
 If Java needs to be modified for development purposes then use [**Distrobox**](../Installing_and_Managing_Software/Distrobox.md).
 You will **not** be able to modify Java on your host at a system level.

 **This also applies to other system-level packages that act as dependencies for other pieces of software or for development.**

 ## Can I switch to a different desktop environment on my current installation?

-(Example: Swapping from KDE Plasma to GNOME or vice-versa)
+<sub> (Example: Swapping from KDE Plasma to GNOME or vice-versa) </sub>

 It is **not recommended to rebase between desktop environments** due to configuration files having different standards which usually lead to broken installations after rebasing between two different DEs.